 Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, survivors and disabilitants were based on RP 2014 tables for males or females, as appropriate, with slight adjustments.
-Cost of living benefit increases for retirees are assumed to be: 1% per year for all future years for the General Employees Plan.
+Mortality rates for active members, retirees, survivors and disabilitants were based on RP 2014 tables for all plans for males or females, as appropriate, with slight adjustments to fit PERA's experience.
+Cost of living benefit increases for retirees are assumed to be one percent per year for the General Employees Plan through 2044 and then 2.5 percent thereafter.

-Actuarial assumptions used in the June 30, 2016, valuation was based on the results of actuarial experience studies.
+Actuarial assumptions used in the June 30, 2017, valuation was based on the results of actuarial experience studies.
 The most recent four-year experience study in the General Employees Plan was completed in 2015.

-The following changes in actuarial assumptions occurred in 2016:
+The following changes in actuarial assumptions occurred in 2017:

-General Employees Fund:
+General Employees Fund